Periods of N-body Systems Determined Through Dimensional Analysis: Introduction

 Unfortunately, the equations of motion (\ref{eq:motion}) do not admit closed solutions for $n>2$.
 Even the Newtonian three-body problem is much more difficult than the two-body problem.
-While the latter was solved completely by Newton \cite{NEWT} and Johann Bernoulli \cite{BERN}, the former is a famous problem that has remained recalcitrant despite efforts by Newton himself, Euler \cite{EUL}, Lagrange \cite{LAG}, Poincaré \cite{POIN} and many others; it is still an active area of research.
+While the latter was essentially solved by Newton \cite{NEWT}

+, the former is a famous problem that has remained recalcitrant despite efforts by Newton himself, Euler \cite{EUL}, Lagrange \cite{LAG}, Poincaré \cite{POIN} and many others; it is still an active area of research.
 Powerful computers have made it practicable to generate numerical solutions of selected equations of motion, but the theoretical understanding of the problem is still a work-in-progress.

-Recently, BoHua Sun \cite{key-7} has formulated a bold conjecture which relates to Kepler's third law, namely a generalization of (\ref{eq:period-2-2}).
-He suggests that the orbital period of a three-body system is given by the formula
+In 2018, Bo-Hua Sun \cite{SUN1} proposed a bold conjecture which relates to Kepler's third law, namely a generalization of (\ref{eq:period-2-2}).
+He suggested that the orbital period of a three-body system is given by the formula

-and, more generally, that the period of an orbital $n$-body system is given by\footnote{There is an inaccuracy in \cite{key-7}, where the double sum is written as $\sum_{i=1}^{n}\sum_{j=i+1}^{n}\left(m_{i}m_{j}\right)^{3}$.}
+and, more generally, that the period of an orbital $n$-body system is given by\footnote{There is an inaccuracy in \cite{SUN1}, where the double sum is written as $\sum_{i=1}^{n}\sum_{j=i+1}^{n}\left(m_{i}m_{j}\right)^{3}$.}

 In addition to the analogy between (\ref{eq:period-2-2}) and (\ref{eq:period-4-1}), this conjecture is supported by

 {} known numerical solutions \cite{LI1,LI2} of equations of motion describing certain three-body systems.